Counting geodesics on prime-order $k$-differentials: Preliminaries

 For any translation surface $(S,\omega)$, the \textit{period} of any oriented path $\gamma$ on $S$, defined by $\text{hol}(\gamma) : = \int_{\gamma} \omega$, is well-defined.
 This means that all cylinder core curves and saddle connections on $(S,\omega)$ have a constant, well-defined slope.
 When $k > 1$, however, direction is only well-defined up to an angle of $\frac{2\pi}{k}$.

 Away from singularities, $\pi: (\hat{X},\hat{\omega}) \to (X,\xi)$ is a Riemannian cover.
 Therefore, the lift of a cylinder (or saddle connection) on $(X,\xi)$ is a union of cylinders (resp. saddle connections) on $(\hat{X},\hat{\omega})$, and the periods of the lifts all differ by multiplication by a $k$-th root of unity.
 In particular, there are $k$ geodesics in the pre-image of a cylinder or saddle connection.
 Moreover, all cylinders (resp. saddle connections) project to cylinders (resp. saddle connections) on $(X,\xi)$.
-Thus, if $M = (X,\xi)$ and $\hat{M} = (\hat{X},\hat{\omega})$, there are the following counting relations We emphasize these relations only holds because we include marked points in our singularity set (Remark \ref{remark_markedpt}).
+Thus, if $M = (X,\xi)$ and $\hat{M} = (\hat{X},\hat{\omega})$, there are the following counting relations We emphasize these relations only hold because we mark the pre-images of poles which are regular (Remark \ref{remark_markedpt}).
 Additionally, it is obvious that

 The period of some branch of the $k$-th root $\sqrt[k]{\xi}$ over a curve $\gamma$ is equal to the period of $\hat{\omega}$ over $\frac{1}{k}\sum_{j=0}^{k-1} \bar{\zeta}^{j}\tau_*^j([\hat{\gamma}])$ where $\hat{\gamma}$ is a lift of $\gamma$ to $(\hat{X},\hat{\omega})$ chosen depending on the branch of $\sqrt[k]{\xi}$.
 We say two cylinder core curves $\gamma$ and $\gamma'$ on $(X,\xi)$ are \textit{hat homologous} if for some $r \in \mathbb{R}$ and choice of lifts $\hat{\gamma}_i$ and $\hat{\gamma}_i'$ for $\gamma$ and $\gamma'$ respectively.
 We can take $r$ to be in $\mathbb{Q}(\zeta) \cap \mathbb{R}$ because these hat homology classes are defined over $\mathbb{Q}(\zeta)$.
 Because these periods differ by a real number, $\hat{\gamma}_i$ and $\hat{\gamma}_i'$ are parallel locally in the locus of holonomy cover $\mathcal{N}$.